 - Addition of a BSI, ESL, or other type of special services classroom space

 Finding out that you’re losing your music room and going to be teaching music on a cart is disappointing for sure.
 Yet when I hear about music teachers receiving such notification just a few days in advance (like I quoted above), it’s just heartbreaking!
 And for that unfortunate music teacher dread, disappointment, and panic start to set in.

 So what do you do...other than feel completely overwhelmed?
 Or begin freaking out?
 Or a combination of BOTH?!
 I’ve already addressed some broader points to remember when one finds out that they'll be teaching music on a cart in this blog that shares my own cart story:

 But for this blog post, I’d like to delve deeper and talk through some more detailed steps to implement that involve you, the other teachers in your school building, and your administrators.
 Reflecting on my own experience, I've boiled things down to 3 categories that I believe can be immensely helpful in setting yourself up for success in implementing music lessons from a cart.
 So let's get to it!

 Is there any time allotted for transitioning between class periods?
 When I was first put on a cart, my district had 3 minutes scheduled in between class periods.
 Then over the years as various principals came and went, it shrank down to 2, then 1, and now I have ZERO!
-Yup, zero transition time so one class period technically starts the minute the previous one ends.
+Yup, zero transition time.
+So one class period technically starts the same exact time the previous one ends.
 Hang tight, because I’ll address this further in point #2.